alaiasolkobreslin/ISED/README.md

   * Collect list of Leetcode tasks to include
   * Implement baselines
   * ~~We need to allow the user to adjust settings for a dataset where there is only a single input (like the coffee task) so that during training we are guaranteed to iterate through each example exactly once during each epoch.~~
+  * Ensure that similarity checking is done with all types of outputs